+16.8.1.
 Human Population and Zoning

 The most important factor causing increased deaths and destruction from tropical cyclones is the increase in global population.
-As population expands, more people live more densely in coastal areas threatened by tropical cyclones.
-Even if tropical-cyclone activity remains relatively constant, the human impact increases as population increases.
+With population growth, more people live in coastal areas, which are seen as desirable in spite of the threat of tropical cyclones.
+Even if tropical-cyclone activity were to remain relatively constant, the impacts on humans would increase as population increases.